A variable annuity can be an efficient way to help grow funds that you plan to turn into income in retirement.

 When you’re saving for retirement, you have a number of options.
 You’re probably familiar with traditional investments.
 Another way you can accumulate funds for retirement is with an annuity.
 Many people who use an annuity to save for retirement choose a type known as a variable annuity.
-A variable annuity can be an efficient way to grow funds that you plan to turn into income in retirement.
+A variable annuity can be an efficient way to help grow funds that you plan to turn into income in retirement.
 But how do variable annuities work?

 Variable annuities are part investment, part insurance—meaning they offer a combination of tax-deferred growth potential and set you up to take advantage of the guaranteed income an annuity can provide in retirement.1 The “variable” in variable annuities comes from the fact that the return they provide as you’re accumulating funds for retirement can go up and down depending on the performance of investment options—sometimes called subaccounts—you select.

 How do variable annuities work?

 Variable annuities are used to accumulate funds for retirement.
-Then when you get to retirement, you have flexibility to withdraw your funds all at once, over time or to convert them into an income plan to generate retirement income that you can’t out live.
+Then when you get to retirement, you have flexibility to withdraw your funds all at once, over time or to convert them into an income plan to generate retirement income that you can’t outlive.
 Here’s how it works:

 The accumulation phase begins when you contribute to a variable annuity.
 The money you contribute is invested in one (or more) portfolios—also known as subaccounts—offered by your insurance company.
 You decide how to allocate your money among the different portfolios, which may include pre-packaged funds based on your risk tolerance or other factors.
 Ultimately, the subaccounts performance, like other investments, is tied to the performance of the greater market or other underlying investments.2 Once your money is invested, earnings grow tax deferred until you withdraw them, usually in retirement.
 The earnings are then taxable as ordinary income when they’re distributed.

-Converting to an income plan that will provide regular monthly income that’s guaranteed to last the rest of your life.
+- Converting to an income plan that will provide regular monthly income that’s guaranteed to last the rest of your life.
 You can also choose a minimum amount of time the annuity will pay out, say 10 or 20 years.
 If you pass away during that time, the payments will go to your beneficiary.

-Converting to an income plan that will pay you regular monthly income that is guaranteed to last for the rest of your life and your spouse’s, no matter how long you live.
+- Converting to an income plan that will pay you regular monthly income that is guaranteed to last for the rest of your life and your spouse’s, no matter how long you live.
 This is known as a joint and survivor option.
 You can also guarantee these payments will last for a minimum amount of time.

-Taking a lump-sum payment
+- Taking a lump-sum payment.

-Taking systematic withdrawals
+- Taking systematic withdrawals.

 If you decide to convert to an income plan, you will likely have several options, including:

-A plan with fixed payments that won’t change based on what happens in the markets.
+- A plan with fixed payments that won’t change based on what happens in the markets.

-A plan with variable payments that will go up and down with market performance.
+- A plan with variable payments that will go up and down with market performance.

 How do guaranteed living benefits of variable annuities work?

 Some variable annuities offer something known as guaranteed living benefits.
 These typically include minimum income benefits or benefits that protect the principal of your investment no matter how the market performs.
-While these can provide value, they also tend to add significant cost to the annuity.3
+While these can provide value, they also tend to add significant cost to the annuity.4

 If you don’t need these guarantees, you can find variable annuities that don’t offer them, which tends to make the annuity more cost effective.

-Surrender charges and fees
+Early annuity withdrawals: surrender charges and fees

-Variable annuities allow you to take money out whenever you want prior to the income phase; however, to do that you may have to pay a surrender charge in addition to taxes.
+Variable annuities allow you to take money out whenever you want prior to the income phase; however, to do that, you may have to pay a surrender charge in addition to taxes.
 Generally, surrender charges decline over time; eventually, no surrender charge applies.
 If you begin taking withdrawals prior to age 59 ½, you may also owe taxes and a 10 percent IRS penalty.

-Would a variable annuity work for you?
+Is a variable annuity right for you?

 The ability to combine growth potential with guaranteed lifetime income can make variable annuities an attractive choice, especially if you’re looking for a simple, all-in-one solution for retirement planning.